Luardi/First-project-in-ITMO/README.md

 # hello-world
-My first repository
 Hi!
-My name is Mark.
+My name is Mark and you are in my first project - web-site about "A+" school.
+I made it in May 2016 during my classes in ITMO University.